compoundjs/guides/README.md

 #### [Meta-programming][meta-controllers]

-Short guide about meta-programming techniques that could be used to DRY controllers and reuse controller code.
+Short guide about meta-programming techniques that could be used to apply DRY to controllers and reuse controller code.

 #### [Events, Compound API][events-api]